vg-json-data/sm-json-data/strats.md

 ### Leave Charged

-A `leaveCharged` object represents that Samus can leave through this door with a shinecharge (shinespark charge).
+A `leaveShinecharged` object represents that Samus can leave through this door with a shinecharge (shinespark charge).

-`leaveCharged` has a single property:
+`leaveShinecharged` has a single property:
 - _framesRemaining_: The number of frames remaining in the shinecharge when leaving the room.

-A strat with a `leaveCharged` condition should include a `canShinecharge` requirement in its `requires`, as this is not implicitly included in the condition.
+A strat with a `leaveShinecharged` condition should include a `canShinecharge` requirement in its `requires`, as this is not implicitly included in the condition.

-*Note*: Using a runway connected to a door to leave the room with a shinecharge is already covered by `leaveWithRunway`, so `leaveCharged` only needs to be used in cases where the shinecharge is obtained in another part of the room and then carried through the door.
+*Note*: Using a runway connected to a door to leave the room with a shinecharge is already covered by `leaveWithRunway`, so `leaveShinecharged` only needs to be used in cases where the shinecharge is obtained in another part of the room and then carried through the door.

 #### Example
 ```json